Faculty and Department Chair Resources

 Campus Interview Authorization.
 Interviews for the purpose of screening candidates do not require authorization (examples of screening interviews may include airport interviews, interviews at professional meetings, and phone interviews).
 Interviews conducted for the purpose of the final hiring determination do require authorization.
 In most, but not all cases, these interviews take place on campus.

-Campus interviews require the advance approval of the Dean or Director and the Office of the Provost.
+Campus interviews require the advance approval of the Dean and the Office of the Provost.
 Before inviting candidates to campus, the unit must complete the Campus Interview Authorization tab in PeopleAdmin and forward it for approval.
-Units should not submit written/paper requests for Campus Interview Authorization.
 Units should not proceed with campus interview plans until the Campus Interview Authorization routed in PeopleAdmin has been approved.
 It is suggested that candidates meet with the following:

 - Search Committee